Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 Otago Peninsula In-Depth Tour and Blue Penguins Pukekura Experience (5 Hours)

-Formed millions of years ago from a series of major volcanic eruptions, the Otago Peninsula is an expansive finger-like piece of land that juts out into the vast Pacific Ocean.
-Erosion over the last 11 million years has resulted in leaving behind some spectacular land formations and coastal scenery.
+Formed millions of years ago from a series of major volcanic eruptions, the Otago Peninsula has some of the best spectacular coastal scenery.

 Now a wild bustling haven for wildlife, we regularly see albatross, penguins, seals and a variety of wading and land birds as we explore the peninsula.